wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

     2. Check the deployment output:

         - You will see the deployed contract addresses printed in the terminal if successful.
-The `contracts.json` file will be updated with these addresses.
+The `contracts.json` file will be updated with these addresses
-        - If you encounter an error, the script will provide feedback, such as insufficient funds for gas.
+        - If you encounter an error, the script will provide feedback, such as insufficient funds for gas

 If you followed the logic provided in the full code above, your terminal output should look something like this: